-Agios Stefanos is the ideal beach if you’re staying in Mykonos Town and you want a pristine beach which is within easy walking distance.
-A long sandy beach with views to Mykonos Old Town, Agios Stefanos is right next to the New Port and easily accessible from Mykonos Town on foot or by bus.
+Agios Stefanos is the ideal beach if you’re staying in Mykonos Town and you want a pristine beach that is within easy walking distance.
+A long sandy beach with views of Mykonos Old Town, Agios Stefanos is right next to the New Port and easily accessible from Mykonos Town on foot or by bus.

 Agios Sostis Beach